LeandroPintosChelli/holbertonschool-simple_shell/README.md

 ```

-## In files string-functions.c, more_auf_functions.c and which.c there are functions we use as help us:
+## In files string-functions.c, more_aux_functions.c and which.c there are functions we use as help us:

 ```
 _getenv: searches the environment variable dynamically.